 - Newly built homes can typically best accommodate the installation of new geothermal systems than older homes.
 Converting an older home’s HVAC system to a geothermal unit usually requires changes to a home’s ductwork and other alterations.

-Homeowners with geothermal systems can generally expect to see a return on their investment from a period of two to 10 years.
-The lifespan of a geothermal system averages about 20.
-When extended over a period of time, a geothermal system can reduce utility bills by up to 60 percent.
+Homeowners with geothermal systems can generally expect to see a return on their investment for a period of two to ten years and your system should function perfectly for at least twenty years.
+When extended over a period of time, a geothermal system can reduce utility bills by up to a whopping 60%!

 At Ocean State, our team of NATE-certified technicians has extensive experience installing geothermal systems in Jacksonville.
 To learn more about the heating and cooling capabilities of a geothermal system, contact a member of our service team at (904) 574-5619.
 There are so many advantages to installing a geothermal system in your home and we’re standing by to address any questions you may have!